 14 Words That LOSE Money.
 During the recent holiday shopping season I noticed many stores using terms that contradicted their intended purpose (to increase sales).

-As I continued to come across these, it reminded me of a book I read years ago that said words are grouped words into two categories.
+This list is half-list, half-procedure.
+If you go down these items in order it might give you a decent internet marketing plan for the next few months.
+If you have others, post ’em as comments: If you have a Flash introduction on your web site, delete it.
+If you don’t agree, try this: Shove your head into a bucket of water.
+[SherpaStore] Landing Page Handbook 2nd Edition.
 Actionable resources and instruction based on primary research, scientific testing, in-depth case studies and real-world experience The MECLABS family of companies – including MarketingSherpa and MarketingExperiments – provide in-depth research and how-to publications on what is working in marketing.

 [Translations: Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Romanian, Spanish] The long tail is famously good news for two classes of people; a few lucky aggregators, such as Amazon and Netflix, and 6 billion consumers.

 50 Scientifically Proven Ways to Be Persuasive is a pop psych book, where a bunch of research in psychology is distilled into one readable volume.
 50 scientifically proven ways constitute 50 chapters of the book, longest of which take 7 pages.
 The authors take the position that persuasion is a science, not art, hence with the right approach anybody can become the master in the skill of persuasion.